Raise your hand if you like public speaking.

 Next, picture yourself singing at an open mic.

 The very idea gives many people heart palpitations.

-As a singer, you’ve got to put on your grown-up pants and pretend you don’t mind the loud-mouthed drunk yelling that she has no friends, the gazillion people looking at their Facebook feeds and the guy in the back corner giving you the stink eye.
+As a singer, you’ve got to put on your grown-up pants.
+Pretend you don’t mind the loud-mouthed drunk, the gazillion people looking at their phones and the guy in the back corner giving you the stink eye.

 It’s much like karaoke, but with more pressure and higher expectations.

 Fortunately, the rewards outweigh the risks and are similar to the benefits of marketing.
 Both give you an outlet for trying new material, honing your skills and building an audience of supporters.

 It’s OK if you’re afraid to put yourself “out there,” whether you’re thinking about rebranding your company or unveiling a new song.
 The worst-kept secret is that everyone else is afraid, too.

 Sometimes, you just have to take the plunge.
 After all, if you’re not growing, you’re dying.

 Follow these tips from the open mic playbook to help you move forward with marketing: